Anomaly in the differential cross sections at 13 TeV: The fit of the differential cross section in the small momentum transfer region

 Let us include additional normalization (representing systematical errors) in our fitting procedure.
 The dependence of $\sum_{i}^{N} \chi^2$ on the additional coefficient of normalization of experimental data is shown in Fig. 6.
 The case of the simple exponential for the scattering amplitude is presented at the top of Figure 4; and with the additional fast decreasing term at the bottom.
 One can see that $\chi^2$ in the first case essentially depends on the normalization coefficient and has a sufficiently large value (remember that we used only statistical errors).
 Note that $k=1/n$ is the coefficient by which we multiply our theoretical function to compare with experimental data in our fitting procedure.
 The minimum is reached when the additional normalization equals $13.5\%$.
 This corresponds to the additional normalization which was used in our HEGS model calculations without the additional fast decreasing term.
 Contrary, in the case with the additional term the dependence on normalization is weak and the size of $\chi^2$ has a reasonable value in a wide region of normalization.

 Now let us carry out analysis without eikonalization.
 In this case, the additional term will be represented in the power form (like a square of Coulomb amplitude)

 where $\alpha_{el}=1/137$ is the electromagnetic fine structure constant and $\epsilon$ is free parameter order $\alpha_{el}^2$.
+This form corresponds to eq.(8) but in the form more close to the screening Coulomb amplitude, as it is remarkably close to the form of the Coulomb amplitude but without the divergence at $t \rightarrow \infty$.
 The comparison of $\chi^2$ for a simple exponential term and with the added fast decreasing term are presented in Table 3.
 The difference is not large; however, it is about $10\%$ for every examined region of $t$.
-The constant $h_{d}$ is also determined well.
+The constant $h_{d}$ is also well determined.

-\section{conclusion}
+\section{Conclusion}

 Using only statistical errors and fixing additional normalization of differential cross sections equal to unity, we have limited the possible forms of the theoretical representation of the scattering amplitude.
 The phenomenological model - HEGSh model was used for examining the whole region of the momentum transfer of two sets of experimental data obtained by the TOTEM Collaboration at $13$ TeV.
 The simple exponential form of the scattering amplitude was used to examine only a small region of momentum transfer.
 In both cases, an additional fast decreasing term of the scattering amplitude was required for a quantitative description of the new experimental data.
 The large slope of this term can be connected with a large radius of the hadronic interaction and, hence, can be determined by the interaction potential at large distances.
 It can be some part of the hadronic potential responsible for the oscillation behavior of the elastic scattering amplitude \cite{Osc-13}.